-When a heart-lung potential transplant recipient (PTR) candidate is offered allocated a heart, the lung from the same deceased donor must be offered allocated to the heart-lung PTR candidate.
+851 852 853 When a heart-lung potential transplant recipient (PTR) candidate is offered allocated a heart, the lung from the same deceased donor must be offered allocated to the heart-lung PTR candidate.

-When a heart-lung candidate PTR is allocated offered a lung, the heart from the same deceased donor must be offered may only be allocated to the heart-lung PTR according to Table 6-10 below candidate if no suitable Status 1A isolated heart candidates are eligible to receive the heart.
+When a heart-lung candidate PTR is allocated offered a lung, the heart from the same deceased donor must be offered may only be allocated to the heart-lung PTR according to Table 6-9 below candidate if no suitable Status 1A isolated heart candidates are eligible to receive the heart.

-Table 6-10: Allocation of Heart-Lungs If PTR is Offered the Lung
+Table 6-9: Allocation of Heart-Lungs If PTR is Offered the Lung

-When a heart-lung PTR in this geographic area is offered a lung: The heart from the same deceased donor must only be offered to the heart-lung PTR after the heart has been offered to all Within this geographic area: DSA, Zone A Pediatric status 1A and Adult status 1 or status 2 isolated heart PTRs DSA, Zone A Zone B Pediatric status 1A and Adult status 1 or status 2 isolated heart PTRs Zone B

-When a heart-lung PTR in this geographic area is offered a lung: The heart from the same deceased donor must only be offered to the heart-lung PTR after the heart has been offered to all Within this geographic area: Zone C Pediatric status 1A and Adult status 1 or status 2 isolated heart PTRs Zone C Zone D Pediatric status 1A and Adult status 1 or status 2 isolated heart PTRs Zone D Zone E Pediatric status 1A and Adult status 1 or status 2 isolated heart PTRs Zone E
+When a heart-lung PTR in this geographic area is offered a lung: The heart from the same deceased donor must be offered to all the heart-lung PTRs after the heart has been offered to all: Within this geographic area: OPO's DSA or Zone A Pediatric status 1A or 1B, and adult status 1, adult status 2, or adult status 3 isolated heart PTRs OPO's DSA or Zone A Zone B Pediatric status 1A or 1B, and adult status 1, adult status 2, or adult status 3 isolated heart PTRs Zone B Zone C Pediatric status 1A or 1B, and adult status 1, adult status 2, or adult status 3 isolated heart PTRs Zone C Zone D Pediatric status 1A or 1B, and adult status 1, adult status 2, or adult status 3 isolated heart PTRs Zone D Zone E Pediatric status 1A or 1B, and adult status 1, adult status 2, or adult status 3 isolated heart PTRs Zone E